What is a 3PL, and how does it work?

 Share

 The problem is that the 3PL market is fragmented and difficult to compare.
-There are more than 20,000 providers globally (Armstrong & Associates, 2024), no standard pricing model, and very little transparency around service quality.
+There are tens of thousands of providers globally, no standard pricing model, and very little transparency around service quality.
 Most founders make their first 3PL decision with incomplete information, and many get it wrong.

 What is a 3PL?
 (3PL definition and meaning)